letihab/test_simple_shell/README.md

 ## Execute
    - Run the shell in interactive mode: `./hsh`
-   - Or run the shell in non-interactive mode: `echo "pwd" | ./hsh`
+   - Or run the shell in non-interactive mode: `echo "/bin/ls" | ./hsh`

 ## Example
 Run the executable in your terminal after compiling: